These are some of the most complex and difficult parts of our experience to unlock and bring to life in a wholesome, connected way.

 The power dynamics are more equal and subtle these days, but they are still far from removed.
 The Me Too campaign revealed so clearly how power plays a huge part in sexual assault and oppression of the victims’ voices.

-This is one of the reasons why sexual abuse is so sticky and more traumatic than physical violence – shame gets loaded onto the victim and they believe on some conscious or subconscious level that there is something wrong with them.
+This is one of the reasons why sexual abuse is so sticky and in certain ways more traumatic than physical violence – shame gets loaded onto the victim and they believe on some conscious or subconscious level that there is something wrong with them.

 In order to be able to heal from trauma, the traumatised parts of us needs to receive compassionate love.
 When we feel shame we are unable to open these parts of ourselves, because we believe they are unworthy of love, so they remain unhealed.